jdimauro/witch-lights/docs/README.md

 ## Software

 The current iteration of the software is in the directory marked `witch-lights-classic`.
 This code successfully handles two PIR sensors and will trigger a different sprite animation when one or the other sensor is tripped.

+New software has been written by intrepid C++ coder James Cronen.
+It can be found on the `feature/2017-accel` branch.
+The sketch you will want is `fastled_w4v2_reimpl.ino`.
+I have not yet updated the documentation for this branch, as it is still experimental.
+The last commit to this branch occurred at midnight, less than a full day before I was due to leave for Firefly 2017.
+Feel free to check this build out and experiment with it.
+I will update the documentation when the bug hunting is farther along.

 ### Required Libraries